mertall/mertall/_pages/about.md

 Open sourced [Sparse PCA Backend](https://github.com/mridulsar/PCA)

 #### AI Developer mentee at VMware earning an opportunity with [Abhishek Purushothama](https://www.linkedin.com/in/abhishekpurushothama/) due to past experience with text pre processing and NLP
 Utilized CoreNLP, Spacy, NLTK, BERT, SQUAD2.0, and distrubted systems to develop a business centric Question Answer Bot (NDA)

+---

 ### A page detailing other [work and skills](https://mertall.github.io/mertall//cv/)

 ---
-### Microbiologist turned Mathematician

-Came into college as a Microbiology major with ambition to become a Medical Doctor
-During the first quarter opted out of taking a easier Life Sciences Calculus series and opted for an Engineering Calculus series on a simple pretense-to push concieved notions of what I intecually can or cannot do

-This was an intimdating time- there was a great struggle with Math since 6th grade along with focus on college althletics
-After success in college Calculus, made it a point to do the things that are found to be intellectually challenging
-This attitude contributed to the decision to switch major to Math
-Have found this attitude allows for boundless collaboration on projects- I am not considered an expert but rather someone who is willing to deeply and quickly learn

-Hope to one day be regarded as an expert while continuing to intellectually challenge myself
-After leading a few projects in line with how I served as captain for my rugby team, came across the parallel in my methdology and idea of a [servant leader](https://www.forbes.com/sites/forbescoachescouncil/2020/03/11/traditional-leadership-vs-servant-leadership/?sh=625ff0d4451e)
-Continue to practice and reflect on servitude to others and their success

-In under 3 years, learnt 8 computer languages-contributing to projects with each language
-Read textbooks and industry sources regarding core principles in machine learning, quantum computing, system engineering, full stack engineering, and computational theory

-Works to solve problems with creativity and logic while heart plays to deliver meaningful work which provides applicable benefits
+### Works to solve problems with creativity and logic while heart plays to deliver meaningful work which provides applicable benefits
-Currently looking for a role within an organization with a high ceiling for growth and comfortability with experimental and disruptive ideas
+### Currently looking for a role within an organization with a high ceiling for growth and comfortability with experimental and disruptive ideas

 --